FlemmingSWE/Hello-world/README.md

 # Hello-world
-My first repository on GitHub definiteky nothing special to see here.
+My first repository on GitHub definitely nothing special to see here.
 Have a good one!